cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The properties requested were returned as a JSON string in the body of the response
+     - The tags requested were returned as a JSON string in the body of the response which can be empty if there are no tags associated with the entity or entity does not exist
-   * - ``404 NOT FOUND``
-     - The entity or program for which properties are being retrieved was not found

 Removing Tags
 -------------
-To delete all user metadata tags for an application, dataset, or stream, submit an HTTP DELETE request::
+To delete all user metadata tags for an application, dataset, or other entities including custom entities, submit an HTTP DELETE request::

-  DELETE /v3/namespaces/<namespace-id>/<entity-type>/<entity-id>/metadata/tags
+  DELETE /v3/namespaces/<namespace-id>/<entity-details>/metadata/tags

 or, for all user metadata tags of a particular program of a specific application::